geni-ndirangu/assignment-2--senior-capstone--mwd-410--fall-2019/README.md

 ### Sprint Planning
 * With your team-mate(s), plan your sprint and file issues for each of the items listed below.
 Employ the sprint- and issue-filing conventions and rules defined for the first assignment.
-* Unless otherwise stated, each of the issue filed in ZenHub must be agreed on as a team.
+* Unless otherwise stated, each of the issues filed in ZenHub must be agreed on as a team.
 * Divide the work evenly across all team members.

 ### Linters